McMasterRS/ws_web-design-guide/dark-light-mode.md

 ```

-## Modify `_app.tsx`
+## Modify `app/template.tsx`
-Open `pages/_app.tsx` and add the following import statements:
+Open `app/template.tsx` and add the following import statements:
 ```
 import React from 'react'
 import useMediaQuery from '@mui/material/useMediaQuery'
 ```

 Create and export the `ColorModeContext` constant, which will allow us to read and modify the theme mode of our website from the navigation bar.
-The following code should be added before the `App` function declaration:
+The following code should be added before the `Template` function declaration:
 ```
 export const ColorModeContext = React.createContext({
     toggleColorMode: () => {},